yardsale8/tenure-portfolio/content/authors/admin/_index.md

-I present this online portfolio in support of my application for tenure and promotion to the rank of Associate Professor in the Department of Mathematics and Statistic.
+I present this online portfolio in support of my application for tenure and promotion to the rank of Associate Professor in the Department of Mathematics and Statistics.
 This portfolio will differ from most.
 I came to Winona State University as an experienced teacher, having accumulated nearly 20 years of teaching experience and holding tenure and the ranks of Associate Professor and Chair of the Department of Mathematics, Computer Science, and